-I tend to travel this way, too.
-Whether it’s the trail less trafficked or a hole-in-the-wall restaurant, I want to discover the area’s hidden gems.
+We love to travel this way, too.
+Whether it’s the trail less trafficked or a hole-in-the-wall restaurant, discovering the area’s hidden gems is the ultimate thrill!

 Gatlinburg, Tennessee, while home to great attractions and sights, is filled with secret shops, hidden trails, and local spots.
 When you visit the Smoky Mountains, you can’t miss these seven Gatlinburg hidden gems.